OctopusDeploy/blog/blog/2022-q3/best-practices-for-cicd/index.md

 When using version control in a software project, committing a code change should trigger a CI/CD pipeline build.
 This trigger allows developers to test and validate changes to the codebase earlier.

-Once a code change is set up to trigger an automated build,  developers should be encouraged to commit their code daily.
+Once a code change is set up to trigger an automated build,  developers should be encouraged to commit their code at least once a day.
 Daily commits trigger automated tests more frequently and allow developers to notice any errors sooner.

 ## Use configuration as code for your deployment process